strangerstudios/memberlite/readme.txt

 == Description ==
 Memberlite is the ideal theme for your membership site - packed with integration for top membership site plugins including Paid Memberships Pro.
 It's fully customizable with your logo, colors, fonts, custom sidebars and more global layout settings.
 Extend the site appearance further with icons, masthead banners, post formats, and additional settings for your pages.
 Memberlite is responsive, clean and minimal.

+== Copyright ==

+Memberlite WordPress Theme, Copyright (C) 2017 Stranger Studios, LLC and other contributors Memberlite is distributed under the terms of the GNU GPL

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 == Getting Started ==
 Memberlite makes it easy to customize the appearance and layout of your site using the Theme Customization Screen (Appearance > Customize).